sconnel42/wedding-website/README.md

 ### TODO:

-#### Frontend
-- Reconcile odd styles on mobile (button by Pictures section)

 #### Backend
 - Create BE server (Express?)
+- Create Docker DB and save RSVPs to it
 - Send RSVP/Contact form submits BE endpoint
 - Create Docker container to serve Vue
 - Create Docker container to serve Express
-- Create Docker DB and save RSVPs to it
 - Dynamically get all images from folder for frontend
 - Remove public/imgs/
 - Tests!